MicrosoftDocs/mesh-docs/mesh/events-guide/update-webslate-urls.md

 # Update WebSlate URLs during an event

-In a Mesh event, you can view and interact with web content displayed on a WebSlate.
+If you want to view and control web content in an event, your developer needs to have added one or more WebSlates to the environment the event is based on.
+These WebSlates will show up in the Control Panel for your event.
 If you aren't already familiar with WebSlates, we recommend that you review our [WebSlate overview article](../develop/enhance-your-environment/web-content/webcontent.md).

 Event Organizers can use the Control Panel to change the URL for a WebSlate during an event, as explained below.